The Ruby Book

 Ruby is an expressive, open language that lets you do an awful lot in next to no time at all.

-It's the language that powers half of the world's tech startups.
+It’s the language that powers a good fraction of the world’s tech startups.
 Why?
 Because it lets small teams of crack developers build incredible applications that would have taken months, or even years using traditional techniques.
+It’s a language that enables MVPs and lightening iteration.

 And what's in it for you?
 Ruby is a friendly community.
 People want to help you, people want to pay it forwards.
 And once you're good, you can earn very significant money.
 A good Ruby developer in London will earn around £500 per day.
 This is a language which is worth your time.